jakuta-tech/exchange-ioc-scan/README.md

 using private IOCs additionally:
 - place a file called "private.iocs" into this directory
-- put one websehll on each line;: the pathes will get expanded to well-known locations, e.g.
+- put one webshell.aspx on each line; if the path does not contain a "/",  pathes will get expanded to well-known locations, e.g.
     - {{BaseURL}}/aspnet_client/webshell.aspx
     - {{BaseURL}}/owa/auth/webshell.aspx
+- if the path contains a "/" liek owa/auth/yourprivatewebshell.aspx, this path will be taken as path beneath `{{BaseURL}}`

 - check your `scan_exchange_ioc-current.yaml` - in the section below comment
   # private_iocs
 - please not: a check for new IOCs online will be skipped (as of v0.4), thus each time a new scan_template is generated